origamiphp/source/README.md

 ### `origami database:dump`
 Generates a database dump of the running environment.

+### `origami:database:reset`
+Recreates the database volume of the running environment.

 ### `origami database:restore`
 Restores a database dump of the running environment.